Get

 Image Credit: Yuri Kravchenko, Shutterstock

 The combination of an unusual coat, stunning blue eyes, and outgoing personality make them incredibly popular.
-In fact, the Siamese has been used to develop several other breeds, including the Balinese, Birman, and, of course, the Himalayan.
+In fact, the Siamese has been used to develop several other breeds, including the Balinese, and, of course, the Himalayan.

 Personality / Character

 These good-looking kitties are cherished not just for their unique physical features but also for their sweet personalities.
 Several qualities make Siamese wonderful pets and lovable companions.
-Siamese Cats are typically known for their outgoing and chatty nature.
+Siamese cats are typically known for their outgoing and chatty nature.
 They are also highly intelligent and can be quite demanding regarding attention.

 siamese cat on the couch